Otto Hantke

-Otto Hantke (21 January 19071986) was a German SS-Unterscharführer, convicted murderer, and war criminal in German-occupied Poland during the Holocaust.
+Otto Hantke (21 January 1907 – 18 November 1986) was a German SS-Unterscharführer, convicted murderer, and war criminal in German-occupied Poland during the Holocaust.
 Hantke joined the Nazi Party and the SS by 1933.
 Between at least 1942 and 1944, Hantke served as the commandant of the Budzyń labor camp and Poniatowa concentration camp, both subcamps of the Majdanek concentration camp, and was an SS officer at the Lipowa 7 concentration camp and Stutthof concentration camp.

 In his role at Poniatowa, Hantke helped coordinate the deportation of Jews to the camp during the liquidation of the Warsaw Ghetto after the Warsaw Ghetto Uprising.

-For his participation during the Holocaust, Hantke was imprisoned in Germany from 1960 until 1967.
+For his participation during the Holocaust, Hantke was imprisoned as a suspected war criminal in Germany from 1961 until 1967.
 In 1974, at the age of 67, Hantke was convicted and sentenced to life imprisonment for crimes committed in 1942 and 1943, including shooting to death at least four people during the deportation of Jews from Krasnik in November 1942.